mqAncientHistory/cityOfRome/PompeyEwanBlog/TPtexttest.md

 *plane-trees*, statues and running water features, effectively imagined in *Figure* *11*.
-The Garden was also the first garden outside the religious boundary of Rome which was opened to the public by a private donor (Pompey) [@Russell].
+The Garden was also the first garden outside the religious boundary of Rome which was opened to the public by a private donor (Pompey) [@Russell: 130].
 Peristyle gardens were a very common feature of private villas and mansions of the period.
-As such, this public peristyle would have provided the average Roman with a glimpse into the private villas of the elite [@Russell].
+As such, this public peristyle would have provided the average Roman with a glimpse into the private villas of the elite [@Russell: 132].

 People could thus walk amongst these beautiful gardens under the shade of trees and admire the surrounding art, or perhaps choose to socialise, surrounded by greenery and the sound of running water.
-As [@Temelini] effectively summarises, "*The porticus-garden was intended to provide the Roman community with a formal setting for rest, relaxation, and quiet contemplation."*
+As [@Temelini: 54] effectively summarises, "*The porticus-garden was intended to provide the Roman community with a formal setting for rest, relaxation, and quiet contemplation."*